Sk031397/Karryon.AI/README.md

-Karryon.AI 🚀

-Karryon.AI is a real-time AI video agent platform that delivers hyper-personalized video experiences across use cases like education, healthcare, job interviews, and more — powered by Tavus and built with Bolt.new.
+**Karryon.AI** is a real-time AI video agent platform that delivers hyper-personalized video experiences across use cases like education, healthcare, job interviews, and more — powered by Tavus and built with Bolt.new.

+---

-✨ Features
+## ✨ Features

-🎓 Education Agents – Personalized video tutors for instant learning 🩺 Health Check Agents – AI video consultations & symptom explainers 💼 Interview Prep – Mock interviews with face-to-face AI feedback 🧠 Real-time Generation – Fast, contextual video generation with Tavus
+- 🎓 **Education Agents** – Personalized video tutors for instant learning
+- 🩺 **Health Check Agents** – AI video consultations & symptom explainers
+- 💼 **Interview Prep** – Mock interviews with face-to-face AI feedback
+- 🧠 **Real-time Generation** – Fast, contextual video generation with Tavus